R1j1t/tensorflow/tf.data.md

 Back to [home page](/tf.notes/)

-tf.data module assits in loading the data, manipulate it and pipe it to your model.
+tf.data module is an introduction to tf.data module and a much more detailed notes can be found under the title [Reading Data](reading_data) .
+This page will assist in loading the data, manipulate it and pipe it to your model.
 First we will look at the tensor slicing.

 ## Reading in-memory data
 For this we will use numpy arrays and gradually move to general input methods.

 ### Slicing
 `tf.data.Dataset.from_tensor_slices((array,array...))`

 This function (`from_tensor_slices()`) return `tf.data.Dataset` representing **slices** of the array.
 For example an array of shape (10000,4,3) and I pass this array to the function.
 So the returned value is of shape (4,3).(We can group the data back by using batch argument explained later here).